elotroalex/chiens/_texts/translation.md

 - {:.i2} The idiomless river tires of the maneuvers of ash;
 - the cape and the filings
 - the birds and the days
-- turn with a doorknob's creak;
+- turn with a lock's creak;
 - fantastic animals on the infantile horizon
 - brain grazers
 - rest their eyes now
-- giddy after drinking the night
+- giddy from the night drunk whole.

 - {:.sp} The Chorus *(distant.)*